nodejs/node/doc/contributing/distribution.md

 documented as experimental.
 In addition, Node.js includes external projects as internal dependencies.
 These may be replaced or removed at any time, provided that doing so is not a breaking change.

+## Placeholder executables

+Installing Node.js will not create "placeholder" executables: commands that refer to software that is not distributed with Node.js, but instead would be downloaded when the command is run.
+For example, Node.js will not create a `yarn` placeholder executable that will download Yarn when run or an `eslint` placeholder executable that will download ESLint when run.